TaxManDan/CSE310/README.md

 # Overview

-This program is part of my beginning steps in my journey as a computer engineer in regards to software development to be used along with hardware.
+This program is part of my beginning steps in my journey as a computer engineer in regards to software development to go aside with hardware

 A Simple Hello World Program made in python.

-This software was created to test my knowledge of python and using github.
+This software was created to test my knowledge of python and using Github.

 [Software Demo Video](https://youtu.be/4OZyk79wu_Y)